Your privacy is important to us which is why we will always respect your data and never sell it on to third parties.

 Country Properties is made up of a network of offices which includes a number of independently owned companies, partnerships and sole traders (“Franchisees”) who have a licence to use the Country Properties brand, under their own company identity, details of which can be found on their branch page at country-properties.co.uk.
 Each Franchisee is the data controller for their franchise business and are responsible for the processing of your personal data.

 Country Properties complies with all of the principles relating to the processing of personal data within article 5 of the EU General Data Protection Regulation (Regulation (EU) 2016/679) (GDPR) and the Data Protection Act 2018.

 Summary of how we use your data

 The Country Properties branch that you are dealing with is a franchisee of Greenrose Network (Franchise) Limited, which places obligations on them relating to the means and purposes of the processing of your data.
-Accordingly, Greenrose Network (Franchise) Limited is a joint data controller with the Franchisee and will have access to the data you provide.
+Accordingly, Greenrose Network (Franchise) Limited is considered a joint data controller with the Franchisee and can request access to the data you provide.

 Country Properties and its Franchisees use your personal data to deliver services to you, to send you information about properties and property related services you may request of us or that we think will be of interest to you, also to conduct searches about your identity, your current and past residency addresses, and your right to live in the UK and credit history to meet applicable laws and to provide a recommendation to landlord clients, on your suitability as a tenant.